toni-jukka-industries/car-service-ai-monorepo/saas-core/README.md

-# apps
+# saas-core
-This module is part of the Car Service AI...
+This module is part of the Car Service AI OS.
 Created by: Toni Jukka